Buying vs Renting a Home

 Security and freedom are two reasons to purchase a home of your own.
 When you are the mortgage holder, you have the right to make changes to the property.
 There are financial benefits to home ownership as well.
 Most homes can increase in value over time, which means that your investment appreciates.

-In the first few years of making your mortgage payment, you’ll pay interest charges, which may be tax deductible.
+In the first few years of making your mortgage payment, you’ll pay interest charges.
 The longer you live in the home, the more principal you will be able to pay off.
 As the balance of your loan declines, the equity in the home may climb.
 Owning a home could also benefit your credit.
 Lenders may perceive you as a good credit risk because your house can serve as collateral for future loans.

 DRAWBACKS OF OWNING A HOME